-Wind comfort study should be assessed at the mean pedestrian height or level since the comfort criteria is correlated to the wind characteristics at the pedestrian height.
+Wind comfort should be assessed at the mean pedestrian level since the comfort criteria is correlated to the wind characteristics at the pedestrian height.

 With the Pedestrian comfort map setting, the user can define the desired pedestrian height at which the wind comfort will be evaluated according to the different standard wind comfort criteria.

-The setting can be found in the simulation tree as shown:
+The setting can be found in the simulation tree as shown below:

 Height Above Ground